|EMC Compliance Standards|

-The EMC standards play an important role in adjusting the frequency range assignment.
+The EMC test standards play an important role in adjusting the frequency range assignment.

 Another purpose of the EMC standards is to protect electrical/electronic devices from being subject to various interferences (including lightning surges and static electricity) or damage, by minimizing hazards found in their operating environments.